osstotalsoft/atlas/README.md

 ## About project
 Atlas is a graphical interface, built on top of the Netflix's [Conductor](https://netflix.github.io/conductor/), used to create, modify and manage workflows in a very intuitive way enabling customers to create automated processes without having advanced technical knowledge.

+The project documentation is under construction and we will come back with it as soon as possible.

 ## Prerequisites:

 • Visual Studio Code: https://code.visualstudio.com/download<br>